-Prospective students studying engineering in Malaysia should be aware of what it takes to become a professional engineer and the associated process.
-In order to become a professional engineer in Malaysia, a student must complete an authorised engineering degree recognised by the Malaysian Board of Engineers (BEM).
+Prospective students studying engineering in Malaysia should know what it takes to become a professional engineer and the associated process.
+To become a professional engineer in Malaysia, a student must complete an authorised engineering degree recognised by the Malaysian Board of Engineers (BEM).
 The Washington Accord recognises the Board of Engineers Malaysia (BEM) since Malaysia is a signatory, enabling graduates to work in any country that has signed the accords.

 There is a difference between BEM (Board of Engineers, Malaysia) and IEM.
-Engineering graduates must register themselves with both a government agency known as BEM and a professional organisation known as IEM.
+Engineering graduates must register with a government agency, BEM, and a professional organisation, IEM.